Tetr5/RGE/README.md

 Turn on “Developer mode” in the top-right corner

-Click “Load unpacked” and select the Raw-Git-Extension folder.
+Click “Load unpacked” and select the Raw-Git-Extension-main in the Raw-Git-Extension-main folder.